Creativity over Capital: Growing Your Business Without Capital Investment

-Expanding production capacity typically focuses on upfront investments in facilities, equipment, and recruitment; however, that’s not always wise in a volatile economic environment.
-Even in a favorable economy, months pass between incurring costs and realizing benefits, and with changing market conditions that can be even longer.
+Expanding production capacity typically focuses on upfront investments in facilities, equipment, and recruitment; however, that’s not always wise in an uncertain economic environment.
+Even in a stable economy, months pass between incurring costs and realizing benefits.
 Many businesses are unwilling to take the risk to grow, or simply can’t afford that level of capital investment.
+Especially small to medium sized businesses, who make up the majority of the sector.

 Lean professionals champion a different approach, Creativity Over Capital.
-By optimizing and fully utilizing your existing equipment and workforce, businesses can create the additional capacity they need to grow, without the need for substantial capital expenditure.
+By applying lean principles to labor and increasing utilization of existing assets, businesses can create the additional capacity they need to grow without the need for substantial capital expenditures.

 In recent years, many businesses have turned to automation to combat rising costs and labor shortages.
 Automation can be a practical choice for repeatable processes with reliable long-term demand, but automation is not a universal solution.
 There are several drawbacks to consider when evaluating automation projects, or any capital-intensive solution.